-- Begin using the toothbrush as gradually as you did the teeth-and-gum massage; your cat may begin with licking just a small dab of toothpaste from your finger.
+- Begin using the toothbrush as gradually as you did the teeth-and-gum massage; your cat may begin by licking just a small dab of toothpaste from your finger.

-If your cat is stressed or alarmed by the teeth cleaning process they may react by scratching or biting.
-If you are finding the process is not working for you there are other alternatives to consider such as adding plaque remover into their drinking water, getting them specially designed chew toys or providing your cat with tasty dental treats.
+If your cat is stressed or alarmed by the teeth-cleaning process it may react by scratching or biting.
+If you are finding the process is not working for you there are other alternatives to consider such as adding plaque remover into their drinking water, getting them specially designed chew toys, or providing your cat with tasty dental treats.

 To find out more about the veterinary dental care available here at our South Wilton animal hospital check out our dentistry page.